ibexa/documentation-developer/docs/infrastructure_and_maintenance/sessions.md

 ##### Alternative storing sessions in database using PDO

-For setups where database is preferred for storing sessions, you may use Symfony's PdoSessionHandler, although it is not currently recommended from performance perspective.
+For setups where database is preferred for storing sessions, you may use Symfony's PdoSessionHandler, although it's not currently recommended from performance perspective.

 Below is a configuration example for [[= product_name =]].
 Refer to the [Symfony Cookbook]([[= symfony_doc =]]/doctrine/pdo_session_storage.html) for full documentation.